 - Don’t forget, whatever the employer pays is fully tax deductible as a business expense.

 - The Affordable Care Act offers small businesses healthcare tax credits to help offset the cost of insurance.
 These tax credits have been available since the 2010 tax year.
-To qualify for a tax credit of up to 35% now and 50% in 2014, small business owners must pay at least half of employees’ healthcare premiums and have 25 or fewer full-time-equivalent employees who earn an average of $50,000 or less per year.
+To qualify for a tax credit of up to 50% of premium expenses for any two years, small business owners must pay at least half of employees’ healthcare premiums and have 25 or fewer full-time-equivalent employees who earn an average of $50,000 or less per year.

 Paperwork and Plan Administration